2014 Minnesota Debate and Advocacy Workshop Faculty and Administrators

 Martin Osborne: Martin Osborn proudly hails from Cheyenne, Wyoming.
 Debating for Cheyenne East High School, “Ozzy” and his partner took 7th at NFL Nationals and were a part of the first and only TOC-qualifying class from Wyoming.
 Thankful for the opportunities provided by high school debate, Ozzy has made a habit of working for summer debate institutes including: Michigan, Michigan State, Kansas, North Texas, University of Missouri-Kansas City, Wyoming, and Missouri State.
 As a college debater at Southwest Missouri State, Ozzy was fortunate enough to be recognized with competitive success and community support.
 Ozzy qualified to the National Debate Tournament four times including once by way of first-round bid.
 At his final NDT, Ozzy advanced to the semi-finals (which SMS had not done for over 30 years prior) and was awarded Top Speaker.
 Ozzy also made Top Speaker and the semis at his final CEDA Nationals tournament, which further distinguished him as the “Baby Jo” Debater of the Year.

-Mike Steffan: Mike will be returning for his second summer at MDAW.
+Mike Steffan: Mike will be returning for his fourth summer at MDAW.
 While in college, he debated for the University of Minnesota’s new debate team.
 He has coached debate for seven years, four at Wayzata High School and three at Patrick Henry High School.
 While at Wayzata, he helped coach teams to TOC bid rounds and out rounds at several national tournaments.
 As head coach of Patrick Henry, his debaters qualified to the Minnesota State Debate tournament for the first two times in 54 years.

-Brittany Williams: Brittany joins us for the third year as a lab leader after several years as a camper and coach.
+Brittany Williams: Brittany joins us for the fifth year as a lab leader after several years as a camper and coach.
 She currently coaches at Como Park High School.
 She has been a staff member at the Women’s Debate Institute, and plans to continue this association.
 Brittany debated at North High school for 4 years as well as the University of Minnesota for a few semesters.
 As a debater, she advanced to the MSHSL state tournament, was first alternate to NFL Nationals, and was featured in several television and written publications as a spectacular example of Urban Debate League leadership.

 Residential and Community Life

 Amy Cram Helwich, Executive Director: Amy is the Executive Director of the Minnesota Urban Debate League, and the administrative director for camp.
 Amy is the person to talk to about scholarships, registration, and general questions about camp.
 During camp, Amy is the person to talk to you if you are having trouble reaching your child or if you want to take your child off campus for a dinner out or other appointment.
-This will be her third MDAW.
-Amy has over 10 years in non-profit management and youth development, prior experience including: Women’s Foundation of MN, Children’s Safety Centers, and Big Brothers Big Sisters.
+This will be her fifth MDAW.
+Amy has over 12 years in non-profit management and youth development, prior experience including: Women’s Foundation of MN, Children’s Safety Centers, and Big Brothers Big Sisters.
 She holds a Master’s in Public Administration, a B.S. in Political Science, and debated in both high school and college.